gvwilson/thirdbit/src/fiction/iffy/index.md

 She knew it would never happen: stuff like that had to be implanted at birth for the brain to learn how to use it.
-But she had once paid two carefully-hoarded rand for five minutes under an induction headset at Halley's midsummer carnival reliving a glitchy pre-war recording of someone riding a surfboard, and had fantasized about being the *Guinevere* ever since.
+But she had once paid ten carefully-hoarded rand for five minutes under an induction headset at Halley's midsummer carnival reliving a glitchy pre-war recording of someone riding a surfboard, and had fantasized about being the *Guinevere* ever since.

 Aunt Naggie nudged her.
-"Come about, sleepy head," she chided gently.
+"Come back, sleepy head," she chided gently.
 Iffy started and straightened.
 Her foster mother jerked her chin at the thermos of tea in the ring holder next to the ship's wheel.
 "Fresh made.
 Well, fresh-ish," she amended.
-"But it'll keep you through a watch."
+"But it'll keep you through your watch."

 "Thanks auntie."
 Iffy jerked her chin at the panel